Cataract Surgery for Seniors: Is Age a Limiting Factor?

 Changes in color perception

-Cataract surgery remains the definitive treatment, regardless of age, as it replaces the cloudy lens with a clear intraocular lens (IOL), restoring vision.
+Cataract surgery remains the definitive treatment, regardless of age, as it replaces the cloudy lens with a clear intraocular lens (IOL) and consistently improves visual acuity and quality of life in seniors [2].
 However, seniors often have questions about whether their age increases surgical risks or affects recovery.

 Is Age a Limiting Factor?